 The Gerschnialp trail is 8 km long and is classified as an easy to medium tour.
 It leads through the wintry Gerschni forest.
 Short, intense climbs and flat passages alternate on the tour between Gerschnialp and Untertrübsee.
 The route moves at an altitude between 1262 and 1300 m above sea level and can be skied classically or as skating.

-In skating, the leg kick is done using the skating stride.
+In skating, the leg kick is made using the skating stride.
 This technique allows faster movement compared to the classic style of cross-country skiing.
 The Gerschialp trail is open daily during the winter season from December to March.

 35 further cross-country skiing trail kilometers are available in the valley from Engelberg.

-Winter hiking on the Titlis
+Winter hiking on Mount Titlis

 Various winter hikes are possible on the cleared slopes on the Titlis.
 On the Titlis and around Engelberg there are winter hiking trails of around 50 km.